Mahagathbandhan (Bihar)

-Mahagathbandhan (MGB), (Hindi: महागठबंधन) also known as Grand Alliance, is a coalition of political parties in the Eastern state of Bihar in India, formed ahead of the 2015 Vidhan Sabha elections in Bihar.
-The alliance consists of Rashtriya Janata Dal (RJD), Janata Dal (United), Indian National Congress (INC) and Left parties including Communist Party of India (CPI), Communist Party of India (Marxist–Leninist) Liberation-CPIML (Liberation) and Communist Party of India (Marxist) (CPIM), with Nitish Kumar (Chief Minister) as the leader and Tejashwi Yadav (Deputy Chief Minister) as the chairperson.
-It is the ruling coalition government in Bihar.
+Mahagathbandhan, (MGB, ISO: Mahāgaṭhabaṁdhana) also known as Grand Alliance, is a coalition of political parties in the Eastern state of Bihar in India, formed ahead of the 2015 Vidhan Sabha elections in Bihar.
+The alliance consists of Rashtriya Janata Dal (RJD), Indian National Congress (INC) and Left parties including Communist Party of India (CPI), Communist Party of India (Marxist–Leninist) Liberation (CPI(ML)L), Communist Party of India (Marxist) ((CPI(M)), Vikashel Insaan party (VIP) and Indian Inclusive Party (IIP), with Mukesh sahani as the Leader and Tejashwi Yadav as Chairperson.

-In August 2022, the Mahagathbandhan, Janata Dal (United) and Hindustan Awam Morcha joined to form 2/3th Majority government in Bihar Legislative Assembly.

 History

+Creation of the alliance (2015–2020)

-On 7 June 2015, Lalu Prasad Yadav announced the RJD was joining in an alliance with the JD(U) for the election.
+On 7 June 2015, Lalu Prasad Yadav announced the RJD was joining in an alliance with the Janata Dal (United) for the election.
 On 13 July 2015, he led a march demanding that the central government release its findings from the Socio Economic Caste Census 2011 (SECC) on caste.
 Union Minister Ram Vilas Paswan supported a comprehensive classification of caste data of SECC 2011 before its release.
 BJP Leader Sushil Kumar Modi called for a rectification of errors in the cases of 1.46 crore people in India, including 1.75 lakh in Bihar, before releasing the caste data.

 On 3 August, incumbent Chief Minister Nitish Kumar declared that he would not stand in the election.
 On 11 August, he announced the seat-sharing formula, according to which JD(U) and RJD will contest 100 seats each, while Congress will contest 40 seats in Bihar.
 NCP pulled out of this alliance later.
 On 23 September, Nitish Kumar announced the list of 242 candidates for the JDU-RJD-INC alliance.
 OBCs were most favoured in the alliance ticket distribution plan.
 10% of tickets were allotted to women candidate by the alliance.

 Nitish Kumar was the declared chief ministerial candidate for the Mahagathbandhan (Grand Alliance).
 Kumar started his Har Ghar Dastak (door-to-door) campaign on 2 July.
 Initially there were definite political overtures when both Lalu Prasad Yadav and Nitish Kumar shared stage together in a public event commemorating former chief minister Satyendra Narain Sinha's birth anniversary that witnessed veiled attacks on each other, the last time they did it in public.
 Prashant Kishor was a key election strategist for the alliance.